This post was most recently updated on March 16th, 2020

-In a previous post we looked at how to turn bad soil into good soil, and in it we discussed adding organic amendments to the soil to improve it’s structure and function.
-Improving the dirt for your garden is a complex topic, and I suggest that you also read that post.
+In a previous post we looked at how to turn bad soil into good soil, and in it we discussed adding organic amendments to the soil to improve its structure and function.
+Improving the soil for your garden is a complex topic, and I suggest that you also read that post.
+Read on to find out what organic soil additives you should add to your vegetable garden soil

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.